 - Bone fragility: Teacup dogs' bones are smaller and frailer than the bones of a larger dog, making them susceptible to breaks or fractures.

 Teacup dogs are also more prone to being stepped on, sat on, or dropped simply because they're so tiny.
 If you have young children, a teacup dog might not be the right choice for you.

 It's important to note that not every teacup dog will experience these health issues, but potential teacup pup parents should be well aware of the risks.

 The Bottom Line

-Like we said—when it comes to teacup dogs, research (and maybe even a little bit of patience) is key.
-It is possible to have a happy, healthy teacup dog with the right amount of research!
+When it comes to teacup dogs, research (and maybe even a little bit of patience) is key.
+It is possible to have a happy, healthy teacup dog with the right amount of research.

 Yordy J, Kraus C, Hayward JJ, et al. Body Size, Inbreeding, and Lifespan in Domestic Dogs.
 Conserv Genet.
 2020;21(1):137-148. doi:10.1007/s10592-019-01240-x

 Idowu O, Heading K. Hypoglycemia in Dogs: Causes, Management, and Diagnosis.
 Can Vet J. 2018;59(6):642-649.

 Acute Hemorrhagic Diarrhea Syndrome in Dogs.
 Merck Veterinary Manual.